New York City Nursing Home Abuse Lawyer

 Have you or a loved one suffered abuse, either intentionally or unintentionally, in a New York City nursing home?

 Nursing homes have an important responsibility to care for aging individuals.

 When a nursing home employee’s indifference, oversight, or intentional actions harm their residents, victims and their families may be entitled to financial compensation.

-If you have questions about a potential injury case, contact Rosenbaum & Rosenbaum, P.C., to schedule a consultation with an experienced and knowledgeable New York City nursing home abuse lawyer.
+If you have questions about a potential injury case, contact or call Rosenbaum & Rosenbaum, P.C. at (212) 514-5007 to schedule a consultation with an experienced and knowledgeable New York City nursing home abuse lawyer.
 We have been helping individuals and their families for more than 40 years.
 We offer a free consultation to discuss how we can help you achieve justice and recover fair compensation.